The 35 Best Slasher Movies Of All Time Ranked

 With obvious "Scream" influences, the flick (directed by Geoffrey Wright, written by Ken Selden, and starring Brittany Murphy) has much more to say than most teen horror movies of the time, particularly in its dissection of morality and sexual assault.

 In the film, an unknown killer with long hair and chunky boots targets virgins at a local high school, upending the long-held tradition that only virgins survive horror movies.
-Jody (Murphy) and her friends combat not only their maturing bodies and pressures to have sex but also a knife-wielding maniac hellbent on destroying their innocence.
+Jody (Murphy) and her friends combat not only their maturing bodies and pressures to be physical but also a knife-wielding maniac hellbent on destroying their innocence.
 As the action intensifies, a dark secret involving a young woman named Lora Lee Sherman (Tammy Ballance) comes to light.

 Decades later, "Cherry Falls" remains as timely and poignant as ever.